swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 end
 ```

-Here I dynamically generate javascript code using ruby class and send this snippet to the server.
+*Here I dynamically generate javascript code using ruby class* and send this snippet to the server.

 What is unclear here?

-Class is very well named.
-It's a command that creates projection.
-There is only one method, that obviously performs the command.
-But when you will look at it, you'll be like: "What the hell is happening here?"
+- Class is very well named.
+- It's a command that creates projection.
+- There is only one method, that obviously performs the command.

+But when you looks at it, you probably are like: "What the hell is happening here?"

 And I totally agree.

-Keep in mind though, that all those examples above, are very simple.
-Extremely simple, if you wish, and you can still understand what is happening, even if you only work with ruby.
+Keep in mind though, that **all those examples above, are very simple.** Extremely simple, if you wish, and you can still understand what is happening, even if you only work with ruby.

 But it's totally possible, you'll encounter more complicated examples in your projects that mix several languages together.

-#### But diffs... blames...
+### But diffs... blames...

-Ok, you may say that the git history is enough.
-Code editors give you a life browsing of who changed what and when, so it is easy to get a context, no?
+Ok, you may say then that **the git history is enough**.
+Code editors give you a live browsing ability of who changed what and when, so it is easy to get a context, no?

 ![Git lens popup in visual studio code](/images/episodes/17/git-commit-details-editor-popup.png)

 Is it?
 In my opinion, often it is, but often it's also not enough.

-In real life, you may have a file added in one pr, but then you just run a linter on it after a few months, and each line changes.
-You lose your context.
+In real life, you may have a file added in one pr, **but then you just run a linter on it after a few months, and each line changes**!
+You had lost your context.

 Again, having comments here and there that are more static, can really improve the overall clarity of your codebase.